microsoft/WindowsAutopilotCompanion/README.md

 The app supports simple configuration adjustments:

 - Add, remove, or change the user assigned to the Windows Autopilot device.
+- Configure the group tag for the device.
-- Configure the device category assigned to the device.
-(Note that this category will be set on the Azure AD device object when the device enrolls in Intune.)
+- Configure the device name (computer name) that should be assigned to the device when it is deployed.

-Expected future additions (once supported by Windows Autopilot and Intune):

-- Editing of the group tag (order ID value) and computer name.

 This application leverages Xamarin in order to create a cross-platform app.
 This will run on Windows 10, Android, and iOS devices.
 For pre-built binaries, see the "Drops" folder.
 (These are provided as-is.)